bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 - An input stream - a stream which provides new events.
 There are two different input stream types in SJ-Platform: TCP, Apache Kafka and T-Streams.

 - An output stream - a stream which is a destination for results.
-There is one output stream type in SJ-Platform: T-Streams.
+Within SJ-Platform the results are written in T-Streams.
+To export the processed data from T-streams additional output streams are required.
+They are created for an output module and correspond to the type of the external storage: Elasticsearch, SQL database and RESTful.

 Input Streams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~